costateixeira/smart-ra/input/pagecontent/concepts.md

 ---

-### Function
+### Bunsiness Function
-> A high-level grouping of business behavior performed to fulfill a capability.
+> A unit of business capability at any level of granularity; a high-level grouping of business behavior performed to fulfill a capability.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Examples:_
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- _"Inventory Monitoring"; "Traceability"_